aa55865/DEAP-Team-Objectively-Functional/README.md

     :param constraints: list constraints to be applied in evaluating the validity of each individual
     :return: the solver returns a table of solution points that contains the variable and objective function values for all optimized solutions.
 A print(results) statement will display the table.
-For problems with two objective functions, the solver also returns a plot of the Pareto Frontier
+For problems with two objective functions, the solver also returns a plot of the Pareto Frontier.

     EXAMPLE SETUP FOR SOLVER: